Iranian pilgrims abducted near Shia shrine in Syria

-A brigadier general who refused to give his name told reporters visiting Tadamon that it had been retaken and that the military now controlled the entire capital, the AFP news agency reports.'One-sided'
+A brigadier general who refused to give his name told reporters visiting Tadamon that it had been retaken and that the military now controlled the entire capital, the AFP news agency reports.

 Earlier, Russia and China condemned a UN General Assembly resolution passed on Friday which criticised the Security Council for failing to halt the violence in Syria.

 Moscow's UN envoy, Vitaly Churkin, told reporters the resolution was one-sided and supported the armed opposition.

 Western nations praised the resolution, which passed by 133 votes to 12 with 31 abstentions.

 It criticises both the UN's own Security Council and the government of Syrian President Bashar al-Assad for its use of violence.

 The assembly debated the resolution, which was proposed by Saudi Arabia, shortly after the resignation of UN-Arab League envoy Kofi Annan and the failure of his six-point peace plan.